Skip to content

 You will also need to bring documented proof of ID, address, right to work and qualifications.
 Further details will be given in the interview invitation.

-We are a Disability Confident Committed employer and is committed to giving interviews to applicants who have passed the minimum requirements, including the SJT, and are disabled under the Equality Act 2010 Level 1: Disability Confident Committed.
+We are a Disability Confident Committed employer and is committed to giving interviews to applicants who have passed the minimum requirements, and are disabled under the Equality Act 2010 Level 1: Disability Confident Committed.
 The Law Commission ensure fair and equal opportunity for all attending an interview.
 The building is fully accessible.

 Appointment process